industrial-edge/Performance-Analytics/docs/Installation.md

 Station Screen:
 * Switch between automatic and manual mode for the selected station (Only when status is Idle)
 * Select the car type with the dropdown menu in manual mode
-* After selecting the car type start the stepper sequence
+* After selecting the car type start the sequential control
-* Stop and reset the stepper sequence
+* Stop and reset the sequential control
 * See the status of the station
 * See the car type in the station in automatic mode
 * Switch to the delay select screen ("Simulate values")